AlexandreFenyo/net-monitor/README.md

 ## Install from the JEE server

 ### base URL
-The Cloudflare base URL that contains each build is https://eowyn.eu.org/cloudflare/
+The JEE server that comes with net-monitor is also a repository of a client installation.

 ### select the correct build